Rakesh-Mourya-G/xen-orchestra/docs/users.md

 ![](https://raw.githubusercontent.com/vatesfr/xen-orchestra/master/packages/xo-server-auth-github/github.png)

-When you get your `clientID` and your `clientSecret`, you can configure them in the GitHub Plugin inside the "Settings/Plugins" view of Xen Orchestra.
+When you get your `clientID` and your `clientSecret`, you can configure them in the GitHub Plugin inside the "Settings/Plugins" view of CloudVisor.

 Be sure to activate the plugin after you save the configuration (button on top).
 When it's done, you'll see a link in the login view, this is where you'll go to authenticate: